PR Strategy for Startups in 2026

 - Industry insight or original data/research

-- Use AI tools to check what similar startups or competitors get coverage for (PR strategy for startups: how to build buzz and grow fast).
+Top Tip: Use AI tools like Brand24 and Prowly to check what similar Startups or competitors get coverage for

 Actions

-- Find 20–50 journalists or outlets relevant to your sector.
+- Identify 20–50 journalists relevant to your sector.

 Actions